-Application of multiple methodologies in PoAs ♦Combinations of technologies/measures and/or methodologies for a PoA are 21.
-CDM PoA 21-1.
-Overview of PoA eligible where it is demonstrated that there are no cross effects between the technologies/measures applied.
-Where such cross effects do exist, the CME shall propose methods to account for such cross effects requesting deviation (Chap.11) [EB74 Anx25] The following combinations of approved methodologies may be applied without further assessment of cross effects: (a) AMS-III.R with AMS-I.C; (b) Combination of any one of the Type III methodologies where activities lead to methane generation (i.e. AMS-III.H, AMS-III.D, AMS-III.F and AMS-III.G), with any one of the Type I methodologies that utilise the methane for generating renewable energy, (i.e. AMS-I.A, AMS-I.C, and AMS-I.F); (c) AMS-III.D, AMS-I.C and AMS-I.F; (d) AMS-I.C and AMS-I.F; (approved at EB 61); (e) AMS-III.AO and AMS-I.E; (f) AMS-I.A, AMS-I.D and AMS-I.F; (g) AMS-I.E and AMS-II.G ("General guidelines for SSC CDM methodologies" (ver.
-21.0) [EB81 Anx35]) [PCP-PoA ver.01, para 61-63] Start date and duration of a The CME may notify the DNA PoA, if such DNA exists, and status for the PoA in accordate determining the start date of the The CME shall determine the provide a description of how the accordance with the definition The CME shall state the start dd/mm/yyyy, and shall not atte "expected".
-The CME shall specify the durate of the start date of the start dd/mm/yyy, and shall not atte "expected".
-A of the host Party(i the secretariat of t ince with the PCP-F the PoA. e start date of the pr the start date has b n of the start date in t date of the propositach any qualification uration of the proposed es) of the proposed CDM he intention to seek the CDM PoA for the purpose of roposed CDM PoA and een determined in h the "Glossary: CDM terms". ed CDM PoA in the format ons to the start date, such as sed CDM PoA, which shall If the proposed CDM PoA applies only small-scale methodologies, and if "cross effects" as defined in the PS-PoA exist between the technologies or measures applied, the CME shall propose methods to account for such cross effects and request approval by the EB using the process.
+- ◆Combinations of technologies/measures and/or methodologies for a PoA are eligible where it is demonstrated that there are no cross effects between the technologies/measures applied.
+Where such cross effects do exist, the CME shall propose methods to account for such cross effects requesting deviation (Chap.11) [EB74 Anx25] - ♦The following combinations of approved methodologies may be applied without further assessment of cross effects: (a) AMS-III.R with AMS-I.C; (b) Combination of any one of the Type III methodologies where activities lead to methane generation (i.e. AMS-III.H, AMS-III.D, AMS-III.F and AMS-III.G), with any one of the Type I methodologies that utilise the methane for generating renewable energy, (i.e. AMS-I.A, AMS-I.C, AMS-I.D and AMS-I.F); (c) AMS-III.D, AMS-I.C and AMS-I.F; (d) AMS-I.C and AMS-I.F (approved at EB 61); (e) AMS-III.AO and AMS-I.E; (f) AMS-I.A, AMS-I.D and AMS-I.F; (g) AMS-I.E and AMS-II.G ("General guidelines for SSC CDM methodologies" (ver.
+21.0) [EB81 Anx35]) [PCP-PoA ver.01, para 61-63] - ☞ If the proposed CDM PoA applies only small-scale methodologies, and if "cross effects" as defined in the PS-PoA exist between the technologies or measures applied, the CME shall propose methods to account for such cross effects and request approval by the EB using the process.
 Before submitting such request, the CME may seek clarification on cross effects in the proposed combination of technologies or measures, using the "Procedure: Development, revision and clarification of baseline and monitoring methodologies and methodological tools" by submitting the PoA -DD with completed sections for detailed technical descriptions.
-Where possible, such clarification requests shall be treated under the "fast track" of the procedure.
-If the proposed CDM PoA applies a combination of only large-scale methodologies, or both large-scale and small-scale methodologies, the DOE may proceed with the publication of the PoA -DD for global stakeholder consultation or the request for registration without pre-approval by the EB of the application of the multiple methodologies; or (b) If all of the following conditions apply: (i) The multiple methodologies are used in CPAs to realize the policy or goal of the PoA, and the implementation of the activities through CPAs is integrated through the design of the PoA; (ii) Each CPA applies only one methodologies; (iii) There is no interaction between the different CPA s.
+Where possible, such clarification requests shall be treated under the "fast track" of the procedure. - If the proposed CDM PoA applies a combination of only large-scale methodologies, or both large-scale and small-scale methodologies, the DOE may proceed with the publication of the PoA -DD for global stakeholder consultation or the request for registration without pre-approval by the EB of the application of the multiple methodologies: (a) If the combination is explicitly permitted in the methodologies; or (b) If all of the following conditions apply: (i) The multiple methodologies are used in CPAs to realize the policy or goal of the PoA, and the implementation of the activities through CPAs is integrated through the design of the PoA; (ii) Each CPA applies only one methodologies; (iii) There is no interaction between the different CPAs.
 An interaction shall be deemed to occur in the following cases but is not limited to: a.
-One CPA impacts the portiability or emission reductions or removal enhancements achieved by another CPA; Start date, crediting period to para186-193] The CME shall determine the edescription of how the start date definition of start date in the "Composite of the registered of the registered of the registered of the registered of the cME shall specify the exponent of the propose CPA.
-The CME shall determine the CPA, which shall be on or after registered CDM PoA.
-The CME shall determine only proposed CPA, even in cases The CME shall state the start of the format dd/mm/yyyy, and date, such as "expected".
-A CPA included in a registered final crediting period. start date of the pro- ate has been detern Glossary: CDM tern e start date of the p CDM PoA. bected operational pe (fixed or renewa ed CPA as specified start date of the creater the date of the creater of phased implement date of the crediting date of the crediting pposed CPA and provide a nined in accordance with the ns". proposed CPA is on or after lifetime of the proposed CPA. ble) and the duration of the d in the corresponding generic editing period of the proposed ion of the CPA in the the crediting period of the entation of the CPA. g period of the proposed CPA by qualifications to the start of be re-included in the same activity after the expiry of its b.
-One CPA is interlinked with another CPA by the technologies applied or economic decisions taken.
-If the proposed CDM PoA applies a combination of only large-scale methodologies or both large-scale and small-scale methodologies, and if the conditions set out above do not apply, the CME or the DOE shall seek clarification on the eligibility of the proposed combination, using the "Procedure: Development, revision and clarification of baseline and monitoring methodologies and methodological tools.
-The EB agreed that the "Guid of prior consideration of the CDM no component of the programme validation.
-[EB60 Anx26 para 3] The EB agreed that if an A/R 2005 and complies with the eligit the A/R PoA, then the project ac crediting period starts at the star M" do not apply to F e will commence p t project activity wa ibility criteria for inc ctivity may be inclu PoAs, as it is expected that rior to the start date of s started after 10 December clusion as an A/R CPA under ded as an A/R CPA and its
+One CPA is dependent on the implementation of another CPA or that one CPA impacts the profitability or emission reductions or removal enhancements achieved by another CPA; b.
+One CPA is interlinked with another CPA by the technologies applied or economic decisions taken. - If the proposed CDM PoA applies a combination of only large-scale methodologies or both large-scale and small-scale methodologies, and if the conditions set out above do not apply, the CME or the DOE shall seek clarification on the eligibility of the proposed combination, using the "Procedure: Development, revision and clarification of baseline and monitoring methodologies and methodological tools.